skhanCC/NISQRC-Codes/README.md

 # NISQRC-Codes

-Code for evolution and sampling of quantum systems under the NISQRC framework (for more details, see preprint: XXXXX).
+Code for evolution and sampling of quantum systems under repeated projective measurements (the NISQRC framework; for more details, see preprint: XXXXX).